-An EHT NDP Announcement frame shall not request feedback on a 242-tone RU that is signaled as punctured in the U-SIG of the NDP that follows the EHT NDP Announcement frame.

 The Feedback Type And Ng and Codebook Size subfields for EHT TB sounding are defined in Table 9-29a (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE TB sounding).

 The Feedback Type And Ng and Codebook Size subfields for EHT non-TB sounding are defined in Table 9-29b (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE non-TB sounding).